LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 Luiza from Torchbox fed back on the interviews that she and Kyle had conducted.

-All users started the process in a state anxiety - some change has happened that they needed support, or were frustrated because of a mistake by the council.
+All users started the process in a state of anxiety - some change has happened that they needed support, or were frustrated because of a mistake by the council, or a letter has come through the post.

 They found that people needed a lot of reassurance; anything to do with money will have a big impact.
 People need to feel they are in control of a situation, and this means they are more likely to pick up the phone.